SaiSindhuja197/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

 - Added a **data destination** to store the output of the Dataflow.
 - Integrated the **Dataflow into a pipeline** for automated data processing.

+### Conclusion

+In this lab, you have developed a strong foundational understanding of Microsoft Fabric's unified data platform.
+You learned how to:

+   - **Create and manage workspaces** for efficient collaboration and governance.

+   - **Ingest and transform data** using pipelines, notebooks, and real-time analytics tools such as KQL and delta tables.

+   - **Analyze data** using powerful warehouse capabilities with full SQL support and visualization tools like Power BI.

+   - **Build and track machine learning models** with Apache Spark and MLflow.

+   - **Leverage Fabric Copilot** to simplify and enhance data engineering and analysis tasks.

+   - **Create and integrate Dataflows (Gen2)** for scalable and flexible data processing.

 ### You have successfully completed the Hands-on lab